Jared-Glenn/Lastborn/README.md

 - Magic wands
 - Maybe the ability to channel electricity through wood?
 Thus,the wands and sprays of sparks.
 - Maybe they speak or see through wood?
+- Maybe their mouths are enormous and only for eating, but the sparks make sounds like talking.

 Purpose: